sjain882/AutoHotKey-Scripts/README.md

 # AHK v2

+### `Firefox Better Back Forward.ahk`

+- Adds CTRL + SHIFT + Z / X for Back / Foward navigation.
+Close together, on one side of the keyboard, only one hand needed.

 ### `G7V Pro HTPC.ahk`

 - My own personal keybind setup for the G7V Pro (non-Bluetooth / not G7BTS) air mouse remote.
 Used with my HTPC.